ElectrifyPro/cas-rs/README.md

 };
 ```

-`loop`s are also supported; within the scope of a `loop` expression, the `break` and `continue` keywords can be used to break out of the loop or skip to the next iteration, respectively:
+`loop`s and `while` loops are also supported.
+A `loop` expression will execute its body forever, while a `while` expression will run its body for as long as the given condition is true.
+Within the scope of a `loop` / `while` expression, the `break` and `continue` keywords can be used to break out of the loop or skip to the next iteration, respectively:

 ```
 my_factorial(n) = {
     i = 1;
     result = 1;
-    loop {
+    while i < n then {
         i += 1;
-        if i > n then break;
         result *= i;
     };
     result